abreu4/leetcode/README.md

 # Leetcode

 My Python solutions for leetcode problems.
-Every file includes a (commented) link to the problem and is named after the original leetcode solution function.
+Every file includes a (commented) link to the problem and is named after the original leetcode function.

 | Name                            | Solution                       |
 | :-------------------------------| :-----------------------------:|